camunda/camunda-docs/docs/components/experimental/rpa/camunda-rpa-framework-library.md

 description: "Learn how Camunda offers a custom library for the RPA framework, providing out-of-the-box functionality to manipulate Camunda variables within RPA scripts."
 ---

-Camunda offers a custom library for the **robotic process automation (RPA)** framework, providing out-of-the-box functionality to manipulate [Camunda variables](/components/concepts/variables.md) within RPA scripts.
+Camunda offers a custom library for the **robotic process automation (RPA)** framework, that allows you to manipulate [Camunda variables](/components/concepts/variables.md) within RPA scripts.

 ## Import the Camunda library